 "The most creative act you will ever undertake is the act of creating yourself" - Deepak Chopra

 Generally speaking, we all strive for the vision of good health.
-The mechanics we use everyday to support our vision may include decisions about food and exercise.
-After all, it's the food and exercise that develop into physical strength, agility, flexibility, and stamina.
+The mechanics we use every day to support our vision may include decisions about food and exercise.
+After all, it's the food and exercises that develop into physical strength, agility, flexibility, and stamina.

-Our visions of happiness and success depend upon the thoughts we think, the right actions we take, the company we keep, the words we speak to others and to ourselves.
-Those are the tools we use to create a peaceful disposition, a compassionate heart, an understanding ear, a world view that is healthy and a personality that is joyous.
+Our visions of happiness and success depend upon the thoughts we think, the right actions we take, the company we keep, and the words we speak to others and ourselves.
+Those are the tools we use to create a peaceful disposition, a compassionate heart, an understanding ear, a healthy world view, and a joyous personality.
 We decide whether we stay in our environment or leave, whether we let conflicts fester or resolve them, and which relationships we jettison or nurture.